 Rebecca Smyth is a Global Justice Academy Student Ambassador for 2015-16.
-In this post, Rebecca reflects on the second in our series of Rapid Response Roundtables on the current refugee crisis.
-Rebecca will also report from the final roundtable, ‘What Can Scotland Do?’.
+In this post, Rebecca reflects on the third in our series of Rapid Response Roundtables on the current refugee crisis.
+Rebecca also report from the second roundtable, ‘Is the Global Refugee Regime Fit for Purpose?’.

 Comments closed